jonnor/ESC-CNN-microcontroller/report/report.md

 The results can be seen in \ref{table:urbansound8k-existing-models-logmel}.

-To determine the approximate number of MACC/s that our target hardware is able to sustain, a few model variations with different MACC/s were created.
+To determine the approximate number of MACC/s that our target hardware is able to sustain, a few model variations with different complexity (MACC/s) were created.
+The SB-CNN model was used as a base, with 30 mels bands (the default in ST FP-SENSING1 function pack).

 Then the models were ran on on device (with random inputs), and their execution time recorded.

-The SB-CNN model was used as a base, with 30 mels bands (the default in)
+The results can be seen in.
+From this we estimate.

-`TODO: table of MACC/s and execution time, linear regression`
+`TODO: table of MACC/s and execution time`
+`TODO: compute estimated CPU capacity`

 \ref{existing-models-perf}